-What to know before buying a smartwatch
+The best smartwatches | Engadget

 Compatibility

 The smartwatch OS will also dictate the type and number of on-watch apps you’ll have access to.
-Many of these aren’t very useful, though, making this feature one that’s not too high on our requirements list.
+Many of these aren’t useful, though, making this factor a fairy minor one in the grand scheme of things.

 Price

-The best smartwatches generally cost between $200 and $350.
-Compared to budget smartwatches, which cost between $100 and $200, these more expensive devices have advanced fitness, music, and communications features.
-They will often also have special features like onboard GPS, music storage and NFC, which budget devices generally do not have.
+The best smartwatches generally cost between $300 and $400.
+Compared to budget smartwatches, which cost between $100 and $250, these pricier devices have advanced fitness, music and communications features.
+They also often include perks like onboard GPS, music storage and NFC, which budget devices generally don’t.

-Some companies make specialized fitness watches — those can easily be more than $500 and we’d only recommend them to serious athletes.
-“Luxury” smartwatches can also reach sky-high prices, but we wouldn’t recommend any of them.
-These devices can cost over $1,000, and you’re usually paying for a brand name or some exotic, but ultimately useless materials.
+Some companies make specialized fitness watches: Those can easily run north of $500, and we’d only recommend them to serious athletes.
+Luxury smartwatches from brands like TAG Heuer and Hublot can also reach sky-high prices, but we wouldn’t endorse any of them.
+These devices can cost more than $1,000, and you’re usually paying for little more than a brand name and some needlessly exotic selection of build materials.

 Battery life